 Since switching back to tennis from wheelchair basketball, Alcott has now won five Australian Opens, two US Opens and a crown at Roland Garros.
 If he wins Wimbledon first-ever quad wheelchair title, he will hold all four grand slam crowns simultaneously.

 Not many people can lay claim to being a Paralympic gold medallist and world champion whilst still being in their teenage years.
 Then again, there aren’t many people like Dylan Alcott.

 Dylan was born with a rare type of tumour wrapped around his spinal cord, which required immediate surgery only weeks after birth.
 After a three-year battle for his life, Dylan defied the odds and through sheer determination and hard work, he has been able to strive to become one of Australia’s best and widely recognised Paralympians.

-In 2018, Dylan published his autobiography, Able - Gold Medals, Grand Slams and Smashing Glass Ceilings, and in 2019 he won a Logie for ‘Most Popular New Talent’.
+Dylan published his autobiography, Able - Gold Medals, Grand Slams and Smashing Glass Ceilings, and in 2019 he won a Logie for ‘Most Popular New Talent’.

 Dylan was appointed an Officer of the Order of Australia (AO) in 2022 for distinguished service to paralympic sport, particularly to tennis, and as a role model for people with disability, and to the community through a range of organisations.